 Could Toowoomba be the coolest country town in Australia?
-With an international graffiti festival, beautiful parks and tree-lined streets, more delicious eating options than you can imagine, epic hiking spots and a stunning winery, it’s well on its way.
+With an incredible street art scene, beautiful parks, more delicious eating options than you can imagine and epic hiking spots, it’s well on its way.
 And right now, at the beginning of spring, with the whole city in bloom and the Toowoomba Carnival Of Flowers underway, it’s pretty much the dream destination for a weekend getaway.

 The Baker's Duck